 parts or the oil cooler cover.

-I then sprayed a less dense coat of the Grigio Mimetico under the wings
+Next I sprayed a less dense coat of the Grigio Mimetico under the wings

 and tailplane, being careful not to go too heavy and obliterate the

 pre-shading.
-I then masked off the wing and tailplane under surfaces
+When dry, I masked off the wing and tailplane under surfaces

 excepting for the leading edges where the upper surface camouflage

-wraps around.
-I then sprayed the main colour for the upper surface, Verde Mimetico
+wraps around and sprayed the main colour for the upper surface, Verde Mimetico

 (Camouflage Green), excepting for the rear cowling and starboard wing

 but including the starboard aileron.
-These areas I sprayed Nocciola Chiaro
+These areas I masked around and sprayed Nocciola Chiaro